-- Office of Disaster Management (ODM) and Fisheries Division would have the most responsibility in both EW and ER, but especially the former. - Meteorological Services and Red Cross were deemed crucial for EW and ER respectively. - The law provides ODM with a clear mandate and jurisdiction over disaster-related matters and is adequate for the FEWER, and multi-stakeholder engagement was based on ODM's authority
+- The National Emergency Management Organisation (NEMO) and Fisheries Division would have the most responsibility in both EW and ER, but especially the former. - Meteorological Services and Red Cross were deemed crucial for EW and ER respectively. - The law provides NEMO with a clear mandate and jurisdiction over disaster-related matters and is adequate for the FEWER, and multi-stakeholder engagement was based on NEMO's authority - Crafting collaborative agreements with agencies included in the national MHEWS is not the norm for NEMO, so a FEWER MOU was considered to be unnecessary but not unacceptable

-- MOUs with agencies included in the national MHEWS are not customary, but a simple FEWER MOU would not be unacceptable. - National climate and disaster data and information standards are inadequate for the fisheries sector which has focused more on conventional matters such as catch and effort and not yet EAF, CCA and DRM.
+- National climate and disaster data and information standards are inadequate for the fisheries sector which has focused more on conventional matters such as catch and effort and not yet EAF, CCA and DRM.
 The recently started FAO project on Climate Change Adaptation in the Eastern Caribbean Fisheries Sector (CC4FISH) offers an opportunity to address deficiencies. - There is limited national scientific and technical expertise for dealing with fisheries-related risk data but FAO, UNDP and PPCR initiatives may address this. - Frequent staff changes and poor institutional memory (documentation) plague the public sector - Regularly collected and updated risk data are limited, risk data being mainly found in ad hoc external project reports which vary in methods and coverage.
-When CCA and DRM are incorporated into fisheries management plans (FMP) under CC4FISH this should improve. - Strategies to actively engage fishing communities in risk analyses vary, but ODM and the Red Cross are actively involved.
+When CCA and DRM are incorporated into fisheries management plans (FMP) under CC4FISH this should improve. - Strategies to actively engage fishing communities in risk analyses vary, but NEMO and the Red Cross are actively involved.
 Under CC4FISH there is provision for conducting fisheries-specific vulnerability and capacity assessments (VCA) that could greatly improve EW and ER data.

 During the visit contacts confirmed the climate natural hazards previously identified.
-In the national consultation workshop they were encouraged to add details on which aspects were of greater or lesser priority for an ICT solution regarding both EW (Figure 13) and ER (Figure 14).
+In the national consultation workshop they added details on which aspects were of greater or lesser priority for an ICT solution regarding both EW (Figure 13) and ER (Figure 14).
 They were asked to do so without constraint on feasibility, as operationalization would be addressed in the FEWER proposals once demand was clear.
-No fishers attended the workshop due to communication and logistic issues.
-The agencies did not want to prioritise EW on their behalf.
-However, they felt confident that they could prioritise ER requirements needed by fishers as these were generally applicable to most coastal users.